rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 It has dawned on me that my dislike of code complexity may not be shared by others. _False consensus effect_  is assuming that everyone else thinks like me.
 I remain convinced that some programmers react negatively to code complexity, but now I think that many programmers feel at home in code with a high cognitive load.
 This motivated me to work on this and the next post.
 IMO it is important that we try to understand each other a little better.

-Are we doing a good job in making sure that programs are not overly complex?
+Are we doing a good job in managing code complexity?
 I think this a fair question to ask even if you think that simplicity is not crucially important.
 This post has argued that we are mostly failing on that front.
 In this post, we looked at how project complexity grows unnoticed, how bugs are a missed opportunity to learn about how we fail, and how FP changes the cognitive process but can be hard to learn.
 As a whole this post has been a bit of _repetitive negative thinking_, but I hope you found some positives and useful ideas in it as well.
-Taking a different point of view often exposes things that can be improved and I hope this has been the case here.
+The main point of this post was to advocate for including cognitive aspects of programming projects into consideration and to present some useful terminology for doing it.

 ## There is much more to it

 This post took a very narrow path through the very broad subject of cognitive aspects of programming.

 My focus was coding rather than process.
 I did not discuss things like cognitive loads in pool requests, cognitive considerations during sprint planning, git hygiene, etc.

 Size of program files is an obvious, related topic I did not discuss.

 Monorepo vs single projects has interesting relevance.
 Dependency graphs of or sorts (version, library deps) are a similar interesting topic.